-What Causes Weight Gain after Quitting Smoking?
+What Causes Weight Gain After Quitting Smoking?

 Can I Avoid Weight Gain After I Quit Smoking?

-- increased energy
+- More energy

-- whiter teeth
+- Whiter teeth

-- a clearer voice
+- Voice is clearer

-Get Regular, moderate-Intensity Physical Activity
+Get Regular, Moderate-Intensity Physical Activity

 Ideas for Being Active Every Day

 - Take the stairs instead of the elevator.
-Make sure the stairs are well lit.

 Limit Snacking and Alcohol